 Many multi-tenant hosted solutions have some data that is not retained in processing, impose retention limits to save on costs, and lack the ability to securely collect personally identifiable information prohibiting vendors from gaining longer historical views and the ability to ask deeper questions at the most granular user levels.

-Collecting software usage data is increasingly central to making informed business decisions but should not be undertaken without understanding your obligations.
+Collecting software usage analytics data is increasingly central to making informed business decisions but should not be undertaken without understanding your obligations.
 Be sure to consider the types of data you are collecting, which data privacy and protection laws apply, and whether you are in a highly regulated market that has its own rules on data control.
 Beyond decisions around single-tenant vs. multi-tenant hosting, make sure you are working with an experienced partner that can provide guidance.